ClinicalGenomicsGBG/Viral_Integration_Pipeline/README.md

 *What does it do in detail*

 1. The integration coordinates for each barcode is extracted from the PCR filtering ```*MergedParsedFilteredFromContamination_Bin10.txt```.
 Each barcode will be a key in coord dictionary.
-   a) Here we can introduce a depth treshold, good to start with perhaps 10.
+   a) Here we can introduce a withing group depth treshold, good to start with perhaps 10.
 This means that depth is only applied on the integrations, not the unintegrated parts!
+Important if BC13 and BC14 are adding up to 10, say BC13 has one read and BC14 has 9 reads, both of them will be used!

 2. Extract non integrated HBV and create a consensuns:
    a) Extract all reads that does not contain a SA flag (unintegrated)